 A parking permit will be issued to every student living in Student Housing at Barton Community College upon request of the student.

-Permits will be of a type and design designated by the Director of Student Housing.
+Permits will be of a type and design designated by the Coordinator of Student Housing.
 One parking permit will be issued free of charge.

 Anyone wishing to appeal his or her citation at Barton Community College may do so by appearing before an appeals board consisting of student, faculty and staff personnel.
 The appeals hearing will be held periodically at a time and place to be announced to any person wishing to appeal his or her citation.